jakecoppinger/whos-in-this-room-matrix-bot/README.md

 ## Examples

 Specifically, this is the message sent when the bot is added to a room:

 > 👋 Hello, I'm the Who's In This Room Bot 😃

 > Each time a Signal user joins the chat I'll send a message saying how many people are in the chat on the Matrix side (as they can't see).

-> I'll also let them know when Matrix users join or leave.
+I'll also let them know when Matrix users join or leave.

+> Currently, there are 24 people in this chat in total; 14 on Matrix and 10 on Signal.
+The Matrix users are ...,... and ....

-> For questions or feedback jump into #somewhere:somewhere.org.
+> For questions or feedback jump into #whos-in-this-room-bot-discussion:jakecopp.chat.

 When a Signal user joins the room, this is (an example) message the bot sends:

+> 👋 Hello, I'm a bot 😃
 > This chat is bridged between Signal & Matrix.

-> There are 2 people in this chat in total; 2 on Matrix and 1 on Signal.
-The Matrix users are @b:matrix.org, @c:matrix.org.
+> There are ... people in this chat in total; ... on Matrix and ... on Signal.
+The Matrix users are ..., ... and ....

-> See matrix.org/bridges/ or ask your host for more info!
+> To learn more see matrix.org/bridges/ or ask your host.

 # Local development setup
 - Run `yarn`